ARBhanu/TradeCollaB/README.md

  Implementation: Passport.js is used for authentication middleware, ensuring secure user sessions.

 - RealTime Chat:
  Description: Realtime communication is enabled using Socket.IO, allowing instant message delivery.
+Chat feature is group and single both.
  Implementation: Socket.IO establishes a WebSocket connection for bidirectional communication between the server and clients.

 - User Profile: